ehowey/gatsby-theme-catalyst/sanity-templates/sanity-template-catalyst/README.md

 **WIP AND EXPERIMENTAL RIGHT NOW**

+Testing whether this is pushing to the other repo.

 This is a base theme for integrating SANITY.io with other Catalyst themes.
 It is intentionally unstyled and plain.

 ## Documentation